 The ‘let’s investigate your past’ approach which will usually takes a very long time and is based on the Freudian theory that knowing ‘why’ you developed a problem will release you from it.
 This approach is alien to NLP.

 The ‘here and now” approach in which your coach or therapist enables you to recognise the thinking and feeling patterns that are involved in the problem – and then helps you replace these patterns.
-This process can involve resolving the roots of some persistent problems but this is done speedily and without having to relive the events.
+Occasionally this process can involve resolving the roots of some persistent problems but this is done speedily and without having to relive the events.
 This is the NLP approach.

 Remember that your relationship with your therapist or coach is a very important issue – you must feel at ease with them, feel you are treated as an equal, and feel that you can ask probing questions of the therapist – rather than have to defer to their ‘expertise’.